Cleveland Clinic CRNA School: Admissions, Tuition & 2026 Guide

 What Cases Will You Get?

 Cleveland Clinic students typically graduate with case logs that exceed COA minimums by a wide margin in cardiac, vascular, and complex thoracic anesthesia.
-Heart transplants, LVAD placements, awake craniotomies, complex spine cases, and high-risk OB are routine.
-The breadth of exposure is one of the most-cited reasons applicants choose this program.
+Heart transplants, LVAD placements, awake craniotomies, complex spine, and high-risk OB are routine.

 What’s a Day in the Life Like?